netcreateorg/nc-multiplex/ReadMe.md

 ## How it works

-nc-mutliplex is essentially a traffic cop and process manager.
+nc-multiplex is essentially a traffic cop and process manager.

 Its principle role is traffic cop.
-When a request comes in, e.g. `http://localhost/graph/tacitus/`, nc-mutliplex checks to see if there is already a running NetCreate instance.
+When a request comes in, e.g. `http://localhost/graph/tacitus/`, nc-multiplex checks to see if there is already a running NetCreate instance.
 If there isn't, it starts a new NetCreate instance, and then routes the traffic to `http://localhost:nnnn` where `nnnn` is the port number the newly created NetCreate instance is running on.
 The user never sees the port number.
 (You can go directly to `http://localhost:nnnn` to work with the app if you want.)

 When subsequent requests come in, any calls to `/graph/tacitus/` are also routed to the same port.
 Any calls to other graphs, e.g. `/graph/hawaii/` are then spun up separately.